Block Whale Trades Spotted - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Block options trades today is 2446.34 with a total volume of 9,326.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Block's big money trades within a strike price range of $95.0 to $350.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Block's whale activity within a strike price range from $87.5 to $210.0 in the last 30 days.

 Block Option Volume And Open Interest Over Last 30 Days